Elden Ring Dex Build: Weapons, Armor, & Talisman

 Resistance:

-It also has the added benefit of inflicting a bit of physical damage to enemies when you roll through them, on account of the thorns wrapped around the set.
-The more pieces you have equipped, the greater the damage you do, And for an Elden Ring Dex Build centered around dodge rolling, this works out great.
+It also has the added benefit of inflicting a bit of physical damage to enemies when you roll through them on account of the thorns wrapped around the set.
+The more pieces you have equipped, the greater the damage you do; and for a Dex Build centered around dodge rolling, this works out great.

 Raging Wolf Set